5-stones/nest-oidc/README.md

 #### Optional Authentication

-You can use the `IsAuthenticationOptional` decorrator on an endpoint or resolver in conjunction with an auth guard.
+You can use the `IsAuthenticationOptional` decorator on an endpoint or resolver in conjunction with an auth guard.
 If this is done so, then JWTs will populate `user` object as expected.
 If an invalid JWT is passed or no JWT is passed at all, then no user will be populated on the request.